-We are a specialist industrial noise control company.
-We have helped many UK manufacturing companies to comply with the Control of Noise at Work regulations while saving them several thousand pounds in the process.
+We are a specialist industrial noise control company (UK based).
+We have helped many manufacturing companies to comply with the Control of Noise at Work regulations while saving them several thousand pounds in the process.
 Such large cost savings have been achieved by reducing machine noise at source using engineering solutions and advanced technology.
 These specialist noise control techniques cost much less than common industrial noise solutions and are suitable for all types of manufacturer and industry, including food and pharmaceutical companies.

 The benefits of solutions that reduce the noise at source are so large that we use this type of sound reduction technique most of the time, and only use more common types of industrial noise control solution such as acoustic enclosure, screen, guard, acoustic hood and wall / ceiling sound absorbing panels as a last resort.